 Cyanotype is one of the earliest forms of photographic process (It dates back to the mid-1800s) distinctive for its Prussian blue monochrome prints produced in sunlight.
 This is an effective way of introducing newcomers to photography and the principles of light and light sensitive materials.

-- Materials that you would like to make prints, for example: flowers, feathers, buttons, leaves with interesting shapes, semi-transparent materials, ideas for drawings or paper cut-outs, negatives or digital print-outs onto transparencies.
-There will be an array of materials and objects provided to use on the day too so don’t panic!
+Materials that you would like to make prints, for example: flowers, feathers, buttons, leaves with interesting shapes, semi-transparent materials, ideas for drawings or paper cut-outs, negatives or digital print-outs onto transparencies.

 Tickets will be emailed to you and the DIY Art Kit is to be collected at the workshop.
-If you cannot attend the workshop, we can offer you a refund or an exchange for another workshop.
+If you cannot attend the workshop, please let us know at least 48 hours prior to the workshop and we can offer you a refund or an exchange for another workshop.